Washington Commanders: Daniel Snyder era (1999–2023)

 On April 4, the Redskins acquired quarterback Donovan McNabb in a trade from the rival Philadelphia Eagles.
 However, the Redskins struggled to a finish, once again 4th place in the division.
 The McNabb era came to an abrupt end when he was traded to Minnesota in August 2011.
-After cutting the injury-rattled Clinton Portis, the Redskins had no important offensive players left except for Santana Moss.
-Mike Shanahan surprised most observers by his decision to name John Beck, an obscure free-agent quarterback, as the starter.
+After cutting the injury-prone Clinton Portis, the Redskins had no important offensive players left except for Santana Moss.
+Mike Shanahan surprised most observers by his decision to name John Beck, an obscure free agent quarterback, as the starter.
 However, Shanahan suddenly reversed direction by naming veteran backup Rex Grossman to the starting position.
 In Week 1, Grossman threw for 305 yards and two touchdown passes as the Redskins crushed the Giants 28–14, ending a six-game losing streak against that team.
 The Washington Redskins started the season 2–0, but then struggled to a finish, however, they managed to win both meetings over the eventual Super Bowl champion New York Giants.

 Quarterback Robert Griffin III, the team's first-round draft choice in 2012, was named Offensive Rookie of the Year after leading the team to their first division title since 1999.

 In 2012, the Redskins traded several high draft picks to the St. Louis Rams in order to take Baylor quarterback Robert Griffin III second overall in the 2012 NFL draft.
 Although the need for a franchise quarterback was obvious, many journalists had doubts about the value of giving up a lot for a single player.
 In the opening game of the season, Griffin threw for 320 yards and two touchdown passes in a 40–32 victory over the New Orleans Saints to give the team its highest-scoring game since 2005.
 The Redskins struggled to a 3–6 start, but in Week 11, the Redskins would host the struggling Philadelphia Eagles.
 Griffin would have one of the best games of his career to date, as the Redskins won 31–6 with long touchdowns to Santana Moss and Aldrick Robinson.
 The Redskins would win their next 6 games after that, including the crucial final game of the season against the Cowboys, which would clinch the division for and send the Redskins to the playoffs.
 The Redskins hosted the Seattle Seahawks in the Wild Card round but lost 24–14.